barriosjorge/gmt_docs/src/software_development/hdk_example.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The HDK can be controlled using its embedded PC, or using a Real Time Linux DCC.
-In this example we will use the later option.
+In this example we will use the latter option.

 .. note::
     The following instructions assume that the Linux Real Time kernel